-The present State of Lunatics and Lunatic Asylums in Ireland.
+The present State of Lunatics and Lunatic Asylums in Ireland. disanity in Scotland, from which kingdom, we

 IRELAND is the only portion of the British Empire where just views have been entertained of what was necessary for the comfort and cure of her insane population, and where these views have been fully carried into effect.
 When we reflect on what the state of Ireland was, and now is, we have a most striking proof of what the zeal and perseverance of a single benevolent individual may accomplish for the benefit of his fellow-creatures, and that too, in a very short period of time.